kamo04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 No more files
 counts the number of directories and sub-directories in the current directory.
-Displays 10 newest files in the current directory.
+Displays 10 newest files in the current directory. takes a list of words as input and prints only words that appear exactly once.